ASDIO1/DDD-ClothingStore-Example/README.md

 I have followed the common code good practices and since I have used C#, I used camel case writting.
 I have also started every method and class name with an uppercase letter as it is usal in C# programming.

+# Instalation Guide

+To run this project its  needed to have a code editor for C#.Net Core3 like Visual Studio 2019.

+Then just run the "program.cs" file or run the entire project to see the results from the Liskovs polimorfism principle example made in the "program.cs" file.